christopherbantle/Shopify-Data-Lake/README.md

 ![Diagram](architecture.png)

 Shopify will send webhook notifications (in particular, for the `carts/create`, `carts/update`, `checkouts/create`, and `checkouts/update` events) to an API Gateway endpoint.
-API Gateway will then invoke a Lambda function asynchronously, returning a response to Shopify without waiting for the results of the Lambda invocation.
+API Gateway will invoke a Lambda function asynchronously, returning a response to Shopify without waiting for the results of the Lambda invocation.
 The Lambda function will then put the data into a Kinesis Firehose (assuming the computed HMAC digest matches the digest supplied in the request).
 Finally, the Kinesis Firehose will save the data to S3 in batches.